Junior Guerra

-Junior José Guerra Maurera (born January 16, 1985) is a Venezuelan professional baseball pitcher for the Tecolotes de los Dos Laredos of the Mexican League.
+Junior José Guerra Maurera (born January 16, 1985) is a Venezuelan professional baseball pitcher for the Conspiradores de Querétaro of the Mexican League.
 He has previously played in Major League Baseball (MLB) for the Chicago White Sox, Milwaukee Brewers, Arizona Diamondbacks, and Los Angeles Angels.
 He was originally signed by the Atlanta Braves in 2001.

 Guerra is notable for his development of a split-finger fastball, a pitch which he learned while playing in the Venezuelan Professional Baseball League and ultimately led to his 2015 rise to the MLB.
 Guerra said of the pitch in 2017, "I have no idea where I would be without it."

 Career

 Early years

 In October 2001, the Atlanta Braves signed the then 16 year old Guerra, as an international free agent out of Venezuela, to play as a catcher.
 After being converted to a pitcher in 2006, he was released by the Braves and signed with the New York Mets in 2008, where he gained traction but failed a PED test in 2009.

 In 2010, he signed with Sant Boi of the Spanish División de Honor de Béisbol in Sant Boi de Llobregat.
 Guerra spent some time at first base en route to winning a championship in the league.
 The following season, Guerra returned to the United States where he played for the independent Wichita Wingnuts.
 He spent 2012 with the Leones de Yucatán of the Mexican League before returning to Wichita in 2013.
 In 2014, he pitched for San Marino of the Italian Baseball League, winning eight games and putting up an earned run average of 1.29 en route to winning the European Cup.
 Guerra played each winter from 2008 to 2015 with the Tiburones de La Guaira of the Venezuelan Professional Baseball League in order to stay on the radars of MLB scouts.
 Before the 2015 season, he signed a minor league contract with the Chicago White Sox.